Create plants bred for quality, consistency, and trait predictability.

 The right scientific tools for the job

-Phylos offers a suite of solutions to help you achieve your goals, including high density genotyping, genomic selection, and marker-assisted selection.
+Phylos offers a suite of solutions to help you achieve your goals.
 Whether you want to develop a new in-demand production clone, select optimal plants for breeding, develop a stable seed line or improve a variety, we'll bring the right tools for the job.

 Work alongside our world-class breeding team

-Work directly with our data scientists, geneticists, and plant breeders to create a customized program to meet your needs.
-From a single-cycle germ-plasm assessment to a multi-year breeding program, our team will train and guide you throughout the entire process, applying the right methods along the way.
-No matter where you are in your breeding process, Phylos can help.
+Breeding partners work directly with our data scientists, geneticists, and plant breeders to create a customized program to meet their business goals.
+From a single-cycle germ-plasm assessment to a multi-year breeding program, our team works closely with partners throughout the entire process.

 Our partners include Hudson Hemp, Deschutes Growery, Prūf Cultivar, and Happy Valley Ventures.